Free, Fun and Freaky – Apple Head Sculptures

 Sound fun?
 Want to make some?
 Here's what you'll need:

-· Apple cider vinegar
+· One apple per person· Apple cider vinegar

 · Apple peeler